Truro railway station: History

 Two of Brunel's timber viaducts carried the line high above the town.
-Immediately outside the station was Carvedras Viaduct, 86 feet above St George's Road and 969 feet long.
-After passing the site of the castle, the line then passed over Truro Viaduct, which with 20 stone piers stretched to 1,329 feet and was the longest viaduct in Cornwall, although it was only 92 feet high.
+Immediately outside the station was Carvedras Viaduct, 86 ft above St George's Road and 969 ft long.
+After passing the site of the castle, the line then passed over Truro Viaduct which, with 20 stone piers, stretched to 1,329 ft and was the longest viaduct in Cornwall, although it was only 92 ft high.
 They were replaced with stone viaducts in 1902 and 1904 respectively, although the original piers still stand.

 The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889.

-The goods shed was rebuilt quite early on to accommodate the heavy traffic handled.
-The passenger station was rebuilt in 1897 when the roof was removed, new buildings provided, a new engine shed built nearer the tunnel, and the level crossing removed to the east end.
-It was at this time that a third footbridge was added across the station in place of the level crossing, access to this being from the road rather than the platforms.
+The goods shed was rebuilt quite early on, to accommodate the heavy traffic handled.
+The passenger station was rebuilt in 1897 when the roof was removed, new buildings were provided, a new engine shed was built nearer the tunnel and the level crossing was removed to the east end.
+It was at this time that a third footbridge was added across the station, in place of the level crossing; access to this was from the road rather than the platforms.